What are Key Performance Indicators (KPIs) and Why are They so Important?

 - Understanding how your users interact with e-commerce through each stage of the journey

-- Identifying stages that are bottlnecks or possibly slowing you down in the coversion process
+- Identifying stages that are bottlenecks or possibly slowing you down in the conversion process

 Individuals in the awareness stage are just learning about your brand and its products/services.
 Thus, KPIs in this stage should disclose information where your visitors are coming from, how often they come to your online shop, and if they engage with your website’s content. eCommerce KPIs that can help you track these are as follows:

 Identifying the main traffic sources can be done through various analytical tools, which will help identify how online shoppers find your platform.
 We can categorize traffic sources based on their nature, such as referral, direct, social media, etc. This will help you determine where to allocate your online marketing budget.

 For example, if significant traffic comes from social, this means many shoppers find your brand on social media.
 Thereby, marketing efforts should be spent on social media channels to transfer them to your website.